Quintus/mlmmj-rbarchive/README.md

 The MHonArc template file is based on mlmmj-archiver by Andreas Schneider, which can be found here: http://git.cryptomilk.org/projects/mlmmj-webarchiver.git.
 It is GPL-copyrighted free software, hence this is also GPL’ed free software.

+You can contact me at quintus ät quintilianus döt eu.